le-s/js_notes/README.md

 - Express is a framework that allows you to organize you web application into an MVC architecture
 - Express.js basically helps you manage everything, from routes, to handling requests and views.

+## ES6 vs ES5
+-

+# Possible interview questions for JS

+## var vs let
+- var is function scope
+- let is block scope
+- var gets hoisted

+## == vs ===
+- both are comparison operators
+- == compares value, not type
+- === compares value and type

+## let vs const
+- you can reassign let variables
+- const you cannot reassign
+- you can modify const if it is not a primitive value
+    - you can push to an array, but cant reassign the const to a new array

+## difference between undefined & null
+- both represent empty values
+- undefined is the default value when a variable is
+- null is defined by the user
+- typeof(undefined) => undefined
+- typeof(null) => object

+## use of arrow functions?
+- when in a function scope, this would refer to the window
+    - using fat arrow function will allow for a more predictable output

+## what is prototypal inheritance?
+-